Chedoke Creek Remediation

 Sediment remaining in the Geotubes are anticipated to be disposed of offsite at a non‐ hazardous waste disposal facility.
 The disposal timeline will depend on the dredging completion date and the dewatering rate of the sediments.
 The contractor will monitor the dewatered sediment prior to disposal to ensure the material is fully dewatered, dry and passes a slump test to be classified as solid non‐ hazardous waste.

 Dredging will be completed hydraulically.
 This means we will be vacuuming up the sediments (or solids) from the bottom of the creek.
 The hydraulic dredge utilizes a cutterhead and pump to vacuum and transport the sediments to the dredge material management area via pipeline.
 The average combined dredge depth will be approximately 1.0 m which will remove approximately 11,300 m3 of sediment from the bottom of the creek.

 No – the site will look as it did before work started.
-Kay Drage park is expected to be restored to its original condition and be up and operating by next year's recreation season.
-Sod will be laid in early spring.
+Kay Drage Park is expected to be restored to its original condition and re-open to the public at project completion.